vanderstaaij/nativescript-vue-ts-debugtest/README.md

 - Webpack

 ## Why?
-In a large Nativescript project I have trouble getting the debugger to work.
+In a large Nativescript project I have trouble getting the debugger to work for Vue web components.
 I seem to be not the only one, as I've found many online articles, Stack Overflow questions and GitHub issues about:

 - Breakpoint jumping when setting
 - Source maps not correctly generated